-The following JAVA code fragment declares two objects.
+The following Java code fragment declares two objects.

 The first object is an instance of a simple integer variable named tired.
-Some computer scientists would not agree that this is an object.
-They think an object should not be intrinsic to the language itself.
-This may be correct in general, but we are talking very liberally.
+Some computer scientists may not agree that this is an object.
+Purists think an object should not be intrinsic to the language itself.
+This might be correct in general, but we are talking very liberally.